Seahawks head coach Pete Carroll: 'We are going to finish this thing off right

 “The big change is at quarterback, for sure,” Carroll said.
 “Colin has looked really, really effective.
 He’s back to playing comfortably — running, throwing and scrambling and all that stuff.
 He’s averaging over 7 yards per carry and has a pretty good passer rating.
 His touchdowns to interceptions are really good and all that stuff is really good.
 He’s that threat again that he’s been in the past.
 With the offense that they run, when there’s a lot of options in there for him to take, it fits very well.
 I think that’s the biggest, obvious difference.
 That’s what catches my attention is that Colin is back doing the stuff that he knows how to do.
 And it’s effective.”

-*** It wouldn’t be a Carroll presser without some offensive line discussion for obvious reasons.
+*** It wouldn’t be a Carroll presser without some offensive line discussion.
 Carroll was asked about the process of drafting offensive linemen and specifically Tom Cable’s input into the situation.

 “He plays a role,” Carroll said.
 “The coaches have an evaluation process that we do that is part of the process.
 We ask for his expertise at times in certain situations, more so than others.
 He’s involved like all of our coaches are.
 They have their part of it, then it gets turned into the personnel side of it.
 They don’t have a final say on what’s going on, they don’t pick the players.”

 The play of this year’s top draft pick — Germaine Ifedi — was discussed.
-He struggled in the last two games and looked overwhelmed at times.
+He’s struggled in the last two games and looked overwhelmed at times.

 “As a young guy does, he has had some back and forth with his level of play,” Carroll said.
 “He has tremendous upside still.
 He’s been very physical, he’s done those things, but there’s still a lot of things happening to him that he’ll get way better at.
 He’ll improve.
 It’s been a great year for him, when he goes from year one to year two, the change is going to be enormous for him, as it always is for these guys.
 I think we’re going to have a heck of player.
 I’d really like to see him settle down and just play really good solid ball, it’s the last run of the season here.
 See if he can really help us in that regard.”